fusioncharts/dev_centre_docs/getting-started/angular/angularjs/install-using-angularjs.md

 To reduce the size of the download package, we have included the `fusioncharts.maps.js` file and only two map definition files - the **World Map**, and the **map of USA**.
 However, you can [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the rest the of map definition files, when you need to plot maps of those countries/regions.

-> If you are using version v3.12.2 or older, [donwload](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the latest version and replace to upgrade the latest map definition files.
+> If you are using version v3.12.2 or older, [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the latest version and replace for upgrading to the latest map definition files.

 To render a map, you need the core FusionCharts library `fusioncharts.js` along with `fusioncharts.maps.js`, and the map definition files as shown below: